 In the previous example, the branch for AUD does not produce the optimal formula engine query plan and generates a full crossjoin, even if the the expression matches the pattern that should be optimized (single aggregation, SUMX).

-The reason is that the entire SWITCH function must have a single data type as a result, and that result is a CURRENCY (CURRENCY takes precedence over INTEGER when there are different data types; if present, DOUBLE would taks precedence over CURRENCY and INTEGER)
+The reason is that the entire SWITCH function must have a single data type as a result, and that result is a CURRENCY (CURRENCY takes precedence over INTEGER when there are different data types; if present, DOUBLE would take precedence over CURRENCY and INTEGER)

 MEASURE Sales[Test1] =